colah/NN-Topology-Post/index.md

 </div>
 <div class="spaceafterimg"></div>

-The obvious way to visualize the behavior of a neural network -- or any machine learning algorithm, for that matter --'s behavior is to simply look at how it classifies every possible data point.
+The obvious way to visualize the behavior of a neural network -- or any classification algorithm, for that matter -- is to simply look at how it classifies every possible data point.

 We'll start with the simplest possible class of neural network, one with only an input layer and an output layer.
 Such a network simply tries to separate the two classes of data by dividing them with a line.